‘Doctor Strange’ Was The Most Okay Movie Of 2016 [Opinion]

 Determining the most okay movie of all time would be a ridiculous undertaking, but if you narrow the field down to the 2016 releases, only one winner remains: Doctor Strange.

-Surely you heard of Doctor Strange?
+Surely you’ve heard of Doctor Strange?
 Benedict Cumberbatch plays Dr. Steven Strange, the least strange Marvel leading man by far (unless you count his very loose grip on what an American accent is supposed to sound like).

 Doctor Strange is, like many Marvel leading men, an arrogant hotshot surgeon.
 The Marvel Cinematic Universe is filled with superheroes who were hotshots in their day jobs: hotshot prince (Thor, Black Panther), hotshot arms manufacturer (Iron Man), hotshot thief (Ant-Man, Star Lord), hotshot assassin (Black Widow, Gamora).
 Over the course of their origin films, these hotshots must become humble in order to accept the great power (and great responsibility) that comes with being a superhero.
 Thor literally does not become worthy of his hammer until he accepts his limitations.